CycloneDX/cyclonedx-gomod/README.md

   and test the main module.
 Because [module checksums](#hashes) consider almost all files in a module's directory though, calculating accurate hashes from the `vendor` directory is not possible.
 As a consequence, BOMs for modules that use vendoring do not include component hashes.
+* **License detection may fail.** Go doesn't always copy license files when vendoring modules, which may cause license detection to fail.

 ### Licenses